-Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty Ri sk 4 Financial environment Inflation - The financial information is based on inflation figures using the BERL indices for inflation.
+Forecasting assumption Risk Reasons and Financial Effect Level of uncertainty Potential Consequence of Uncertainty Ri Risk 4 Financial environment Inflation - The financial information is based on inflation figures using the BERL indices for inflation.
 Some key Infrastructure projects are allocated a 'fixed budget' which is phased during the Long Term Plan.
 No inflation is applied to these figures - the scope of these projects is expected to be scoped to fall within the 'fixed budget' figure.
 This approach is most common for Growth Capex.
 For other Infrastructure projects inflation adjustment adjustors are based on forecasted category adjustors.
 Staff costs are inflated with reference to salary data received from Strategic Pay which provides figures specifically on the national local government labour market.
 That inflation (CPI) is greater than predicted or that operational costs do not vary in line with the BERL estimates.
 This level of uncertainty is a greater risk for the later years covered by the LTP (however, the opposite is also true - actual future inflation may be lower than the BERL indices that have been used in the LTP).
 Unknown global, national and local events may cause unforeseen future price increases.
-Should this be the case Council would a look to reduce the scope of its activities to maintain 'cost neutrality' Low/Medium Low/M Low/Medium ledium Interest - Interest on external borrowing is calculated at 5% and a 'buffer' added to derive future budgets.
-Council expects to continue using fixed rate debt during the LTP.
+Should this be the case Council would a look to reduce the scope of its activities to maintain 'cost neutrality' Low/Medium Low/Medium Low/Medium Interest - Interest on external borrowing is calculated at 5% and a 'buffer' added to derive future budgets.
+Council expects to continue using fixed rate debt during That interest rates will change materially from those used.
+Actual costs of external borrowing may be Economic conditions may change.
+Financial effect will be driven by changes to forecast interest rates and also changes to the timing of taking on new debt.
+The impact Low Medium the LTP.
 Council's existing debt of \$31m has a weighted average interest rate of 4.4%.
-Current borrowing rates, which are expected have peaked, are around 5.3% Data source: Estimate based on current and short term interest rates, and taking a conservative long term estimate.
-That interest rates will change materially from those used.
-Actual costs of external borrowing may be higher than projected.
-However, because Council borrows in tranches, the impact of higher rates will normally be small in comparison to the total interest being paid in any one year.
-Economic conditions may change.
-Financial effect will be driven by changes to forecast interest rates and also changes to the timing of taking on new debt.
-The impact of a 1% interest rate variance on \$5m of new debt is \$50k pa.
-Low Med Medium lium
+Current borrowing rates, which are expected have peaked, are around 5.3% higher than projected.
+However, because Council borrows in tranches, the impact of higher rates will normally be small in comparison to the total interest being paid in any one year. of a 1% interest rate variance on \$5m of new debt is \$50k pa.
+Med dium